 Common mistakes in PowerPoint 18: Terrible animations and transitions

-PowerPoint presents a diversity of animation and transition options we can utilize on our slides.
+PowerPoint presentations present a diversity of animation and transition options we can utilize on our slides.
 One of the pitch deck mistakes overlaps with these, making our deck extremely unprofessional without dismissing the message.
-Attach simplistic animations like wipes and fades, create consistency changes through the entire deck, and avoid common mistakes in PowerPoint presentations like unnecessary sounds.
+Attach simplistic animations like wipes and fades, create consistent changes throughout the entire deck, and avoid common mistakes in PowerPoint presentations like unnecessary sounds.

 Common mistakes in PowerPoint 19: Irrelevant problems